 - Information disclosed to correctional institutions, law enforcement officials or health oversight agencies

 QUESTIONS REGARDING USE AND DISCLOSURE AND YOUR PRIVACY RIGHTS

 How to File a Privacy Complaint

 If you believe that your privacy rights have been violated, you may file a complaint with us by calling AmericasHealth Plan's Compliance Hotline at (888) 841-9770.
 You may also direct your complaints to the Secretary of the U.S. Department of Health and Human Services.

 AmericasHealth Plan will not penalize you or take any action against you for filing a complaint.

 How to Obtain More Information Regarding Your Rights as well as the Use and Disclosure of Your Health Information

-If you have any questions about how we use or share your health information or your rights regarding your health information, you may call Member Services at (800)-584-0724.
+If you have any questions about how we use or share your health information or your rights regarding your health information, you may call Compliance Hotline at (888) 841-9770.